Power Plants and Peregrines

 Much of it has to do with the fact that all three plants are situated in areas rich and diverse with wildlife (with thriving heron, osprey, bald eagle, and raven populations too).
 But it’s more than coincidence—it’s people who really care.

 With peregrines making the power plants home for years, the environmental teams at TransAlta have built a strong passion for the birds.
-And so it made perfect sense when the company officially became a major sponsor of the peregrine falcon camera initiative in 2016.
+And so it made perfect sense when the company became involved in the peregrine camera initiative in 2016.
 Since then, their contributions have helped ACA to be able to stream live video through web cameras—set up in some unforgiving places—all to capture the various peregrine nesting sites in Edmonton and area.

 "It started when we got involved in Wabamun's Kids Can Catch, which is a terrific event that we’ve seen grow," says Cheryl.
 "In my ongoing conversations with ACA, I started to understand more about the peregrine cameras initiative, and thought, 'wow, that could be a really great fit.'"